Cluster3824/Cluster3824/README.md

 ### Projects

 - **Snake Game** – Developed a classic Snake game using C++ and the SFML library with smooth gameplay and responsive controls.
 - **HSN Code LLM Agent** – Built an intelligent HSN Code Validation and Suggestion Agent using Google ADK, Ollama LLM (llama3.2), LiteLLM, and Pandas.
+- **PDF and CSV Reader** - Developed a File Reader that Help to Analyse and Gave the Require Information From it.
+- **Hybrid Research Agent** - The Hybrid Research Agent Chatbot is a smart assistant that combines the power of AI reasoning with real-time information from the web.
+Instead of relying only on what a model was trained on, this chatbot can pull in fresh results from Google Search, Reddit, and Wikipedia, then use an LLM to turn that information into clear, contextual answers.

 ### Socials